dynamsoft-docs/barcode-reader-docs/programming/c/user-guide.md

     DBR_UpdateRuntimeSettings(hBarcode, &runtimeSettings, sError, 512);
     ```

     >The barcode formats to enable is highly application-specific.
 We recommend that you only enable the barcode formats your application requires.
-Check out [Barcode Format Enumeration]({{ site.enumerations }}    format-enums.html) for full supported barcode formats.
+Check out [Barcode Format Enumeration]({{ site.enumerations }}format-enums.html) for full supported barcode formats.

     >If you know exactly the barcode count you want to read, specify `expectedBarcodesCount` to speed up the process and improve the accuracy.

 ### Decode and Output Results
 1. Decode barcodes from an image file.

     ```c
     int iErrorCode = -1;
-    iErrorCode = DBR_DecodeFile(hBarcode, "C:\\Users\\dynamsoft\\Downloads\\DynamsoftBarcodeReader\\Images\\AllSupportedBarcodeTypes.png", "");
+    iErrorCode = DBR_DecodeFile(hBarcode, "[INSTALLATION FOLDER]/Images/AllSupportedBarcodeTypes.png", "");
-    //iErrorCode = DBR_DecodeFile(hBarcode, "/home/dynamsoft/Downloads/DynamsoftBarcodeReader/Images/AllSupportedBarcodeTypes.png", "");
     if(iErrorCode != DBR_OK)
         printf("%s\n", DBR_GetErrorString(iErrorCode));
     ```